ColleagueRiley/X11-Drag-n-Drop/README.md

 if (E.xclient.message_type = XdndDrop && version <= 5) {
 ```

-First, we should make sure we actually registered a valid format earlier.
+First, we should make sure we registered a valid format earlier.

 ```c
     if (format) {